joelsgp/CCC_Client/README.md

 # Cookie Clicker Cloud

-Cookie Clicker Cloud is an Webextension which allows you to sync your CookieClicker game with other browsers and to backup your savegame.
+Cookie Clicker Cloud is a borwser extension which allows you to sync your Cookie Clicker game with other browsers and to backup your savegame.
 You can save as many games you want :)

 CCC is free to use and will stay free.
 You savegame is located on an own server, where nobody has access.